 - At the Graduate Campus, dial 4921.

 - Describe the event as accurately as you can.

 - At the direction of the Public Safety Officers and/or University Nurse, the Dispatcher will call 9-1-1 and notify them that an

 - AED is being deployed within the University, as well as other related details of the situation.

 - Assess Airway.
 Perform Head-tilt, chin lift to open airway.

 - Assess Circulation.
-Check carotid pulse.
-If pulse is absent, begin CPR.
+Check the carotid pulse.
+If the pulse is absent, begin CPR.